 Copyright © Nucleus Medical Media, Inc.

-The doctor will ask about your symptoms and medical history.
-A physical exam will be done.
-There will also be psychological tests.
+You will be asked about your symptoms and medical history.
+A physical exam and psychological evaluation will be done.

-The goal of treatment is to get you return you to a healthy weight and to help you maintain that weight.
+The goal of treatment is to return to and maintain a healthy weight.
 A healthy weight is above 85% of your ideal weight.
-To achieve this, your intake of calories is gradually increased.
+To achieve this, the intake of calories is gradually increased.
 This can be accomplished through a number of interventions, including the following:

-A dietician may be consulted to help you learn more about the components of a healthy diet.
-The dietician will also talk to you about reasonable weight goals and calorie goals.
+A dietitian may be consulted to help you learn more about the components of a healthy diet.
+The dietitian will also talk to you about reasonable weight and calorie goals.

-In some cases, anorexic patients benefit from a combination of psychotherapy and antidepressant medication.
-In particular, selective serotonin reuptake inhibitors are used.
+In some cases, people with anorexia benefit from a combination of psychotherapy and antidepressant medication.
+In particular, selective serotonin reuptake inhibitors (SSRIs) are used.
 Used alone, antidepressant therapy is not an effective treatment for anorexia.

 Medications and supplements may include: